beaker-project/beaker/documentation/user-guide/job-xml.rst

 example because your tests are expecting to trigger a kernel panic, add an attribute ``panic="ignore"`` to the ``<watchdog/>`` element.

+There are two ways to determine which distro will be installed.
+You can use ``<distroRequires/>`` node to let the scheduler pick a distro that has been imported into Beaker.
+Or, you can specify your own distro via the ``<distro/>`` node.
+You have to specify one of them.

-To actually determine what distro will be installed, the ``<distroRequires/>`` needs to be populated.
-Within, we can specify such things as as ``<distro_arch/>``, ``<distro_name/>`` and ``<distro_method/>``.
+Within the ``<distroRequires/>``, we can specify such things as as ``<distro_arch/>``, ``<distro_name/>`` and ``<distro_method/>``.
 This relates to the Distro architecture, the name of the Distro, and it's install method (i.e nfs,ftp etc) respectively.